anaganisk/fxfloorboard-code/packager/readme.txt

 you can email patches and custom system settings saved files to the above address.
 ***********************************************************************************
+ ********* LATEST FEATURES ADDED**************************************************** *Bulk Patch Editing - One effect change can be applied to a series of patches in one operation.
- ********* LATEST FEATURES ADDED**************************************************** *Whats This Help dialog added, with the press of the [F1] button.
+ *Whats This Help dialog added, with the press of the [F1] button.
  *Auditioning of Patches within Bulk Files, high-lighted file is sent to the GT-10 for instant auditioning before loading.
  *Temp Clipboard copied events are saved to file and are re-loaded on FxFloorbOard startup.